 The Healthy London Partnership is a public sector partnership that works across organizations to support health and care transformation in London.
 We work across London’s local government, National Health Service ‘commissioners’ (payers), the Mayor’s office, Public Health England and Health Education England to achieve our shared vision of making London the healthiest major global city.

-Our work is organized into transformational focus areas.
-All partners pooled funding to undertake transformational change across London, through clinical and enabler programmes, Each programme aims to solve a different heath and care challenge faced by the capital.
+HLP supports the development of an evidence base to help inspire London to be the best it can be, gathering insight and data, building on local successes and sharing learning and best practice.
+It also tackles issues best solved ‘once for London’ by pooling resources and attracting additional funding to specific London issues such as access to GPs.
+Our work is organised into transformational focus areas with our partner’s pooling funding to undertake transformational change across London, through clinical and enabler programmes.
+Each programme aims to solve a different heath and care challenge faced by the capital.
 All aim to make prevention of ill health and the delivery of healthcare high quality, more joined up, and more consistent across the city.

-Our work is organized into transformational focus areas, varying from the prevention of ill health (e.g. action on childhood obesity, smoking) to healthcare delivery (e.g. cancer, urgent and emergency care, mental health) to enabling transformation (e.g. through digital solutions, supporting our workforce, etc.).
+Our work is organized into transformational focus areas, varying from the prevention of ill health (e.g. action on childhood obesity, smoking) to healthcare delivery (e.g. cancer, urgent and emergency care, mental health and primary care) to enabling transformation (e.g. through digital solutions, supporting our workforce).
 Each programme aims to solve a different health and care challenge faced by the capital.

 Our priorities and focus areas may change during this year as we close down completed projects and programmes and respond to the changing needs of Londoners.
-Based on the expected needs and priority areas we will select a variety of programs and projects for the intern to then choose from based on their interest.
+Based on the expected needs and priority areas we will select a variety of programmes and projects for the intern to work on based on their interest.
 There will also be the opportunity for the intern to work across the portfolio of work if desired.

-This will be project-dependent but is likely to include elements of research, data analysis, and patient/clinical engagement to inform the development of recommendations for partners.
+This will be project-dependent, likely to include elements of research, data analysis, and patient/clinical engagement to inform the development of recommendations for partners.